How to avoid car shipping scams?

 Read your auto transport contract / Bill of Lading

-In vehicle shipping, there is no a contract that you sign officially.
-Similar to many other services and products you buy your confirmation and the company’s terms and conditions represent the contract.
+In vehicle shipping, there is not any paper contract that you sign officially.
+Similar to many other services and products you buy online, your confirmation and the company’s terms and conditions represent the contract.
 The confirmation email will walk you through the process, and the terms and conditions will go into the details of service.
 Most companies you find online will also have a car shipping questions section with answers to the most common inquiries.

 If you forgo reading the terms of service, you end up keeping yourself in the dark about your rights and responsibilities until something goes wrong.
 Hence, it’s really important you understand everything before you enter into a legally binding agreement.